 I created World Tree Coaching to meet the needs of the expat community after years of supporting globally mobile people in a wide-array of settings.
 The transition has always felt like a calling – merging my background in education, corporate training, mental health and intercultural support.
 I cannot imagine a more suited path for my passions, beliefs, and world view than supporting people in finding a sense of home no matter where life takes them.

 I am incredibly grateful to be able to share this global adventure with my husband (whom I met while performing Shakespeare in another small Texas town) and three children (two boys and a girl).
 I am nurtured and sustained by their love and shared passion for a global life.
-And I still like to read, can’t resist picking up a basketball (although running, hiking and yoga are now more my speed), and will always choose nature over the indoors.
+And I still like to read, can’t resist picking up a basketball (although hiking and long walks in the forest are now more my speed), and will always choose nature over the indoors.

 My Professional Background

 I have been a coach since I launched World Tree Coaching in October 2013.
 I currently hold the International Coach Federation’s’ Associate Certified Coach (ACC) credential.
 I have a Masters Degree in Social Work from the University of Texas at Austin with a focus on Clinical Social Work and Conflict Resolution.
 I am a mindfulness teacher and work primarily through the Personal Leadership model (a mindfulness-based cross cultural communication framework) in which I am a recognized Senior Facilitator.
 I have also been a clinical social worker (LCSW) , a teacher, trainer and program coordinator.
 I’m a passionate advocate for the globally mobile community and am proud to serve as Vice President on the Executive Committee of Families in Global Transition.